All Episodes

 They want equality of outcomes.

-It's just it's absurd, and it's it's you if you heard the call from Christine, you cannot reason.
+And it's, if you heard the call from Christine, you cannot reason.

 You can't reason.

-And most of the time you just can't.
+And most of the time, you just can't.

 But you're very nice, Linda.

-I appreciate uh call.
+I appreciate call.

 Very well spoken.